 In lieu of our traditional orientation meeting, Runnersville plans to hold a video conference to familiarize our participants with the 2021 program and guidelines.
 More information about this online meeting will be emailed to registered participants, who are encouraged to attend.
 It will also be imperative that participants read their Runnersville emails throughout the training period to say informed.

 RussVegas is dedicated to providing socially responsible events in relation to the COVID-19 pandemic.
 As state guidelines and protocols are updated and/or revised, registered participants will be notified by email.
-Due to the pandemic, not all activities & services surrounding the races will be available for 2021.
+Due to the ongoing pandemic, all activities & services surrounding the races may not be available for 2022.
 We will continue to monitor COVID-19 and keep you informed as we move forward in our planning of the event.